5 workers allege Dick’s Drive-In is violating COVID-19 and other health requirements

 The array of health and safety hazards that workers allege they’ve regularly encountered at the Broadway and Lower Queen Anne locations of Dick’s includes:

-- both customers and co-workers on site failing to wear masks with little enforcement of face-covering policy by management or security;
+- both customers and co-workers on site failing to wear masks, with little enforcement of face-covering policy by management or security;

 - failure by management to require frequent hand-washing and insufficient time allowed to do so;